openharmony/arkcompiler_cangjie_ark_interop/doc/API_Reference/source_en/apis/TestKit/cj-apis-ui_test.md

 API example code usage instructions:

-- If the first line of the example code contains a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
+- If the first line of the example code has a "// index.cj" comment, it indicates that the example can be compiled and run in the "index.cj" file of the Cangjie template project.
-- If the example requires obtaining the [Context](../AbilityKit/cj-apis-ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.
+- If the example requires obtaining the [Context](../AbilityKit/cj-apis-app-ability-ui_ability.md#class-context) application context, it needs to be configured in the "main_ability.cj" file of the Cangjie template project.

-For details about the example project and configuration template mentioned above, refer to [Cangjie Example Code Description](../../cj-development-intro.md#Cangjie-Example-Code-Description).
+For details on the example project and configuration template mentioned above, refer to [Cangjie Example Code Instructions](../../cj-development-intro.md#cangjie-example-code-instructions).

 ## Running Tests

 ### Preparations

-- Connect a device supporting the uitest framework to a PC with the corresponding drivers and hdc service installed.
+- Connect a device that supports the uitest framework to a PC, ensuring the PC has the corresponding drivers and hdc service installed.
-- For devices using the uitest framework for the first time after flashing, execute `hdc shell param set persist.ace.testmode.enabled 1` and restart the device to enable ACE, ensuring the device can access ArkUI control node information via accessibility services.
+- For devices using the uitest framework for the first time after flashing, execute `hdc shell param set persist.ace.testmode.enabled 1` and restart the device to enable ACE, ensuring the device can retrieve ArkUI control node information via accessibility services.
 - Execute `hdc shell param set persist.sys.suspend_manager_enabled 0` and restart the device to disable the background application freeze mechanism.

 ### Test Command